Giancarlo Stanton Preview, Player Props: Yankees vs. Tigers

 Giancarlo Stanton At The Plate

-- He has hit a long ball in 23.2% of his games this year, and 6% of his plate appearances.
+- In 23.5% of his games this season, he has gone deep, and 6.0% of his trips to the plate.

-- In 35.4% of his games this season, Stanton has had at least one RBI.
-He's picked up more than one in 18.3% and driven in three or more of his team's runs in five contests.
+- Stanton has an RBI in 30 of 85 games this season, with multiple RBI in 16 of them.
+He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.